lemma-osu/sklearn-raster/docs/pages/guide/getting_started.md

-`sklearn-raster` extends `scikit-learn` and other compatible estimators to work directly with raster data.
-This allows you to train models with tabular data and predict raster outputs directly while preserving metadata like spatial references, band names, and NoData masks.

-## Raster Estimators

-To get started, instantiate a regressor, classifier, or clusterer as normal, wrap it into a raster estimator with `wrap`, then fit[^fit-after-wrap] it with tabular data.
-The `X` dataset should include predictor features that correspond with your raster bands.
+To generate predictions from a raster dataset, instantiate a [`scikit-learn`](https://scikit-learn.org/stable/) estimator, [`wrap`](../api/wrap.md) it into a [`FeatureArrayEstimator`](../api/wrap.md/#sklearn_raster.estimator.FeatureArrayEstimator), then fit[^fit-after-wrap] it with tabular data.
+The `X` dataset should include predictor features that correspond with your raster[^rasters] bands.
 For supervised classification, the `y` dataset should include one or more targets that will be predicted as output bands.

 ```python
 from sklearn.ensemble import RandomForestRegressor